-TL;DR — Configure weekly scheduled exports in Workspace > Exports for your most-used data types (Performance Overview, Competitor Compare, Tag Performance) delivered to your team’s inbox.
-Go to the Looker Studio integration to connect the performance-overview, competitor-metrics, and tag-performance data sources for a live, auto-refreshing dashboard.
-Use the API’s 189 endpoints for custom BI integrations or data warehouse pipelines.
-Pro tip: create Workspace > Shares with locked filters for stakeholders who need a single-focus view without full platform access.
+TL;DR — Use on-demand CSV exports in Workspace > Exports for point-in-time snapshots, and turn on the Weekly Reports digest to get key GEO metrics emailed to your team every week.
+Connect the Looker Studio data sources (performance-overview, competitor-metrics, tag-performance) for a live, auto-refreshing dashboard.
+Use the REST API for custom BI or data-warehouse pipelines, scheduled with your own cron or serverless job.
+Pro tip: create Workspace > Shared Links with locked filters for stakeholders who need a single-focus view without full platform access.

 The Question

 “How do I set up automated GEO reporting for my team?”Manual GEO reporting — opening Qwairy, taking screenshots, pasting numbers into slides — does not scale.
-As AI search becomes a standard marketing channel, stakeholders expect the same automated reporting infrastructure that exists for SEO and paid media.
-Qwairy provides three automation paths: scheduled CSV/XLSX exports, live Looker Studio dashboards via 12 dedicated data sources, and a full REST API for custom integrations.
-This page shows you how to combine them into a reporting stack that runs itself.
+As AI search becomes a standard marketing channel, stakeholders expect the same reporting infrastructure that exists for SEO and paid media.
+Qwairy gives you several paths: on-demand CSV exports, an automated Weekly Reports email digest, live Looker Studio dashboards via 12 dedicated data sources, and a full REST API for custom integrations.
+This page shows you how to combine them into a reporting stack that needs little or no manual upkeep.
 You might also be wondering:

-- “Can I get a weekly email with my GEO performance data automatically?”
+- “Can I get a weekly email with my GEO performance automatically?”

 - “How do I connect Qwairy data to our existing Looker Studio or BI dashboards?”